 In some cases, as we discussed above, it is necessary to step away from the real world in order to transition back into society.
 Since addiction is a disorder, it is not as easy as many people might think to simply quit cold turkey.
 It’s difficult to transition back into a “normal” life with willpower alone.
 The person who struggles with addiction has an imbalance in their brain.
 If their highest form of pleasure before taking substances was 100, they had been experiencing double that with their substance abuse.
 Thus, ordinary fun, pleasure, enjoyment, etc., no longer feels like anything.
-It is necessary to step away, have time for becoming sober and understanding how to move forward, then finally being ready to step back into society.
+It is necessary to step away, have time for becoming sober and understanding how to move forward, then finally be ready to step back into society.

 More About the Benefits of Sober Living Environments

-Sober living homes also can help recovering individuals get jobs.
+Sober living homes also can help to recover individuals get jobs.
 Once the person’s addiction becomes so severe, they are unable to function normally in their careers.
 Thus, many times, individuals find themselves without a job, and possibly a pretty severe mark on their record (especially if the individual has had a DUI, broken the law, etc.).
 That is where sober living homes come in.
 The professionals at this home are employed also to get the individual back on their feet.
 This means that they can help get people a new job and so on.

 Becoming more educated on the subject of addiction is an incredible way to further one’s treatment.
 In sober living homes, it is necessary to receive therapy, treatment, and education regarding what is going on with them.
 Alongside this, it is possible to seek group therapy for families.
 Many are now considering addiction to be a family disease, and in order to properly get treated, the whole family must get treated.
 Utilizing all these different therapies, programs, and so on are incredible ways to maximize your treatment.

 Ways to Make the Most of Your Community